 You can download Copied on the Mac App Store:

 Paranoia or security?
 Little Snitch 4 is the ultimate tool for monitoring your network activity.
-Every connection has to be manually confirmed.
+Every connection has to be manually confirmed, unless some sort of auto-approving is enabled in Little Snitch itself.
 You can give or remove access for any apps and services you want to, including “allow once” and “allow always”.
 This can be used as great protection against keyloggers and other malware and spyware.
 Little Snitch 4 is often abused by software pirates, because it can stop pirated software to “call home” – a security feature when app on your computer can send data to developer to control if your copy of downloaded app is genuine.
 All rules can be viewed directly in the Little Snitch 4, protected by your system password.
 If you are worring about your privacy and security, Little Snitch 4 is great solution.

 You can download Little Snitch on developer’s website.